jaymineh/proj14b/project.md

 - Save, commit and push the changes to the `refactor` branch.
 Create a pull request to merge to the `master` branch.
 Confirm that both Jenkins jobs ran and the files were all copied into the `opt/ansible/ansible-config-artifact/` directory.

-  -I noticed I was getting a permission error on the `save_artifacts` project.
+  - I noticed I was getting a permission error on the `save_artifacts` project.
 I had used the `ansible-galaxy` module to create the `webserver` role and didn't realize the `/roles` folder ownership was set to `ubuntu` so Jenkins couldn't access it.

   ![Jenkins Build Error](jenkinserr.png)